-David R. Deal is a Lecturer in Law and Co-Director of the Intellectual Property and Nonprofit Organizations Legal Clinic for the law school.
+David R. Deal is a Lecturer in Law and Co-Director of the Entrepreneurship and Intellectual Property Clinic for the law school.
 With his background in mechanical engineering and years of legal practice in the intellectual property arena, he is a key component of the law school’s Intellectual Property and Technology Law Program.
 In addition to his teaching, clinic, and administrative duties, Deal supervises the two intellectual property related moot court competitions and the patent law externship program.

-Geetha Rao Sant is a Lecturer in Law and Co-Director of the Intellectual Property and Nonprofit Organizations Legal Clinic for the law school, overseeing the Nonprofit Organizations aspect of the Clinic.
+Geetha Rao Sant is a Lecturer in Law and Co-Director of the Entrepreneurship and Intellectual Property Clinic for the law school, overseeing the Nonprofit Organizations aspect of the Clinic.
 Sant is a former adjunct professor for the Master’s Program in Nonprofit Management at Washington University’s University College, where she has taught Legal Issues Impacting Nonprofits.
 Previously, Sant was a partner at The Stolar Partnership LLP in St. Louis, where she co-chaired the firm’s corporate department.

 Gerrit De Geest is a nationally and internationally known expert in law and economics and in comparative law.
 Director of the law school’s Center on Law, Innovation & Economic Growth, he most recently was a professor of law and economics at Utrecht University in the Netherlands.